V-Sekai/manuals/decisions/20241220-character-concept-art-creation.md

 docker run -it -p 7860:7860 --gpus all registry.hf.space/jeffreyxiang-trellis:latest python app.py
 ```

-### 4. Iterative Refinement
+### 6. Iterative Refinement

-The process emphasizes iterative refinement of the prompt based on TRELLIS conversion results.
-This cyclical process ensures the generation of 3D-ready concept art.
+The process emphasizes iterative refinement of the prompt based on results from Shoebox or TRELLIS.
+This cyclical process ensures the generation of optimized concept art and sprites.

 ### Workflow

 1.  **Define Core Concept:** Establish the character's essential characteristics.
-2.  **Craft Optimized Prompt:** Create a concise, TRELLIS-friendly prompt using the provided structure and Easy Diffusion.
+2.  **Craft Optimized Prompt:** Create a concise, descriptive prompt using Easy Diffusion.
-3.  **Generate and Evaluate:** Produce images and assess their 3D conversion suitability in TRELLIS.
+3.  **Generate and Evaluate:** Produce images and assess their suitability.
+4.  **Remove Background:** Use Windows 11's Paint app to remove the background.
+5.  **Create Sprites:** Utilize Shoebox to generate sprites from the alpha'd image.
+6.  **(Optional) 3D Conversion:** Utilize TRELLIS to generate 3D models.
-4.  **Iterate and Refine:** Adjust the prompt based on the evaluation.
+7.  **Iterate and Refine:** Adjust the prompt based on the evaluation.
-5.  **3D Conversion:** Utilize TRELLIS to generate 3D models.

 ## The Benefits

-- **Efficient 3D Workflow:** Streamlines 3D model creation from AI-generated art.
+- **Simplified Workflow:** Streamlines concept art and sprite creation using accessible tools.
-- **User-Friendly Interface:** Easy Diffusion simplifies AI art generation.
-- **Reduced Manual Intervention:** Minimizes 3D modeling cleanup.
+- **Reduced Manual Effort:** Minimizes image editing and sprite creation time.
-- **Faster Iteration:** Accelerates character design exploration in 3D.
+- **Faster Iteration:** Accelerates character design exploration.
 - **Standardized Output:** Maintains consistency in character presentation.
 - **Accessibility:** Empowers users with varying artistic skills to contribute.
+- **Cost-effective:** Leverages free tools readily available on Windows 11.

 ## The Downsides

 - **FLUX.1 Style:** Inherits the distinctive style of the FLUX.1 model.
+- **Shoebox Limitations:** May require manual adjustments for complex sprites.
-- **TRELLIS Limitations:** Complex elements may still require manual 3D refinement.
+- **TRELLIS Limitations (Optional):** Complex elements may still require manual 3D refinement.
-- **WSL2 Setup:** Requires users to install and configure WSL2.
+- **WSL2 Setup (Optional):** Requires users to install and configure WSL2 for TRELLIS.

 ## The Road Not Taken

 - **Manual creation of concept art:** Offers greater control but is time-consuming.
 - **Using alternative AI models:** Other models may not be as compatible with TRELLIS or as user-friendly.
-- **Native Windows TRELLIS:** Not readily available, requiring WSL2 for now.
+- **Dedicated Sprite Editors:** Can be more powerful but less accessible than Shoebox.

 ## The Infrequent Use Case

-For highly specific or complex concept art, manual creation or a combination of AI generation and human artistry may be necessary.
+For highly specific or complex concept art and sprites, manual creation or a combination of AI generation and human artistry may be necessary.
 Users without dedicated GPUs might experience limitations with TRELLIS.

 ## Why is it in Core and done by us?

-This aligns with V-Sekai's goal of democratizing virtual world creation by streamlining character creation and empowering users.
+This aligns with V-Sekai's goal of democratizing virtual world creation by streamlining character creation and empowering users with accessible tools.

 ## Status